 As you can see he has 789 followers, but look at that interaction.
 A few likes.
 Zero Retweets.

-It took me about 3 minutes to find this example.
-First try.
-And you can find hundreds more just like it.
+It took me about 3 minutes of searching on Twitch to find this example.
+And you can find thousands more just like it.

 On the other hand, streaming and creating content for your stream takes up a large chunk of your available time each day.
 So how do you find the time to create engaging content for social media?